Haxxnet/Compose-Examples/README.md

 # Compose-Examples

-Various Docker Compose examples of selfhosted projects.
+Various Docker Compose examples of selfhosted FOSS projects.

 - Volume bind mounts are assumed to be located at `/mnt/docker-volumes/<container-name>/`
+- Permissions must be set correctly by yourself
-- Docker networks are not hardcoded and may have to be created or defined manually
+- Docker networks are not pre-defined.
+Adjust to your preferences.
-- Example config files are provided but not yet located in the correct volume bind mount path.
-Adjust!
+- Example config files are usually provided but not yet located in the correct volume bind mount paths.
-- Default credentials should be adjusted to your needs
+- Default credentials should be adjusted to your needs.
+Read the comments!

 Otherwise, it should be a matter of:
 ````